 Welcome to the Sixth Form

-Also a part of our team is Mrs Hall, our Study Centre Manager.
+Also a part of our team is Mrs J Hall, Deputy Head of Sixth Form and Miss L Hayden, Study Centre Supervisor.

 The Ursuline College is a community with a clear focus on ensuring that every student entering the Sixth Form will leave with a wide mix of opportunities to choose from as they look to their future.
 To achieve this vision, we have three clear aims: